WebAssembly/design/FAQ.md

    functions on WebAssembly can simply select a math library implementation which does so.
  * Most of the individual floating point operators that WebAssembly does have already map to individual fast instructions in hardware.
-Telling `add`, `sub`, or `mul` they don't have to worry about NaN for example doesn't make them any faster, because NaN is handled quickly and transparently in hardware on all modern platforms.
+For example `add`, `sub`, or `mul` handle NaN is quickly and transparently in hardware on all modern platforms, so less deterministic variants would not be faster.
  * WebAssembly has no floating point traps, status register, dynamic rounding modes, or signalling NaNs, so optimizations that depend on the absence of these features are all safe.